Guide

 Review, filter and adjust what must be masked.

-SafeDoc screenshot: anonymized output and copy/mapping options
+Safe-Doc screenshot: pseudonymized output and copy/mapping options

 Copy-ready